ceblfe/Data_Base_Processing_KC/README.md

  * ListaTresMejores.scala
  * MediasConsumosBatch.scala

-Every Scala file explain a part of every problem that we want to solve in the file interstelar.pdf
+Every Scala file has a code to explain a part of every problem that we want to solve in the file interstelar.pdf

 ## 3. interstelar.pdf